Bioconductor/BBS/Doc/Prepare-macOS-Monterey-HOWTO.md

-# How to set up a macOS Mojave machine for the daily builds
+# How to set up a macOS Monterey machine for the daily builds

 ## 0. General information and tips